 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name two behavioral interventions for insomnia.
+-Explain two behavioral therapy for insomnia.

--Explain sleep inertia.
+-Explain three sleep relaxation techniques.

 -Name six guidelines for developing an assessment procedure for child and adolescent sleep disturbance.